We earn commissions from qualifying purchases. This doesn't affect our rankings or reviews. How we review

 COP (Coefficient of Performance) measures efficiency: a COP of 3.5 means 3.5 kWh of heat delivered per 1 kWh of electricity used.
 Compare this to electric resistance heating (COP 1.0) or gas (effective COP ~0.9).
 A heat pump with COP 3.5 reduces your heating electricity cost to roughly 28% of what resistance heating would cost.

 Absolutely.
 Heat pumps are highly efficient for cooling as well as heating.
-In tropical and subtropical climates common across Africa, a heat pump provides efficient air conditioning while using far less electricity than traditional AC units.
-In highland and southern regions (e.g. Patagonia, Bogota), they also provide efficient heating.
+In tropical and subtropical climates common across Sub-Saharan Africa, a reversible heat pump acts as efficient air conditioning while using 3β4x less electricity than a resistance heater or a conventional split AC in heating mode.
+In highland regions β Addis Ababa, Nairobi, the Drakensberg, Atlas Mountains β they also handle cool-season heating efficiently.

-Yes — this is the ideal combination.
-Solar powers your heat pump during the day, reducing electricity draw from the grid.
-With a battery, the stored solar can also run the heat pump at night.
-A properly sized solar + heat pump system can achieve near-zero net energy cost for both electricity and heating/cooling.
+Yes β this is the ideal combination for African homes.
+Solar powers your heat pump during the day, reducing electricity draw from the grid and insulating you from Eskom / ONEE / KPLC tariff hikes.
+With a battery, stored solar can also run the heat pump at night.
+A properly sized 5β8 kWp solar array plus an inverter heat pump can reach near-zero net energy cost for hot water and space conditioning.

-Rule of thumb: 1 ton (3.5 kW) per 500–700 sq ft of well-insulated home in a moderate climate.
-A professional load calculation gives a precise answer based on your home's insulation, windows, climate zone, and layout.
-Oversizing is as problematic as undersizing.
+Rule of thumb: 1 ton (3.5 kW) per 50β65 mΒ² of well-insulated home in a moderate climate, adjusted up for poorly insulated structures common in older African builds.
+A professional Manual-J-style load calculation β based on orientation, glazing, insulation, and climate zone β gives a precise answer.
+Oversizing is as problematic as undersizing: it causes short-cycling, higher humidity, and reduced lifespan.